jerryc-nguyen/chuannhadat_web_v2/docs/feature-driven-development.md

 4. **Reusable Elements**:
    - If a component, hook, or utility within a feature becomes useful in multiple features, consider moving it to the appropriate shared directory

+## UI Development with AI Assistance

+When implementing UI components, leverage Claude's capabilities as a Senior Frontend UI Engineer:

+1. **Before Implementing UI Components**:

+   - Ask Claude for UI implementation guidance using the prompt: "@page.tsx please help me as senior UI engineer: [your question]"
+   - Provide detailed requirements and challenges you're facing

+2. **What Claude Can Help With**:

+   - Component architecture and best practices
+   - Responsive design patterns
+   - Accessibility improvements (WCAG compliance)
+   - Performance optimizations
+   - CSS/styling solutions
+   - Form validation and user input handling
+   - State management strategies
+   - Animation and transition effects

+3. **UI Implementation Principles**:

+   - Always build responsive UI that works across all device sizes
+   - Ensure components are accessible (semantic HTML, ARIA attributes)
+   - Maintain consistent styling with existing components
+   - Optimize for performance (minimize re-renders, lazy loading)
+   - Design for reusability when appropriate

+4. **Examples of Good UI Assistance Requests**:
+   - "Please help me as senior UI engineer: How should I implement a responsive layout for this dashboard?"
+   - "Please help me as senior UI engineer: What's the best way to implement form validation for this data?"
+   - "Please help me as senior UI engineer: How can I optimize this component's performance?"

 ## Benefits

 - **Improved Developer Experience**: Easier to navigate, understand, and work with the codebase